sabbir-rupom/akaash-rest-api/README.md

 Table Column Definitions will help you which data to be showed in response and which data to be processed in database through methods of the base model class

-* Check the existing API classes for further study
+* Check the API model examples for further study
 * If you wish to add new third party library, you may either add in `composer.json` and run the `composer update` command from root directory for autoload library classes, or you can put the PHP library in `app/lib` directory and extend your custom class inside the directory by defining class name with correct namespace

 <!-- If you get any error like `"Class '' not found"` during development, you may need to run the `composer update` command from root directory (*if any new class files not loaded*) -->

 ## Features